|

 will have turned back and told others not to come."

-into the sleep that they could not wake from the town elders put us into
+fall into the sleep that they could not wake from the town elders put

-quarantine.
-Even the monks at Furness Abbey do no more than pray for us
+us into quarantine.
+Even the monks at Furness Abbey do no more than pray

 The Doctor nodded.
 He turned to his friends.

-equipment, saline solutions, and there is a portable microscope and slides
+intravenous equipment, saline solutions, and there is a portable microscope

-in the cupboard above the autoclave."
-They listened as he mentioned
+and slides in the cupboard above the autoclave.”
+They listened as

-several other useful items to bring down to the town then went off at
+he mentioned several other useful items to bring down to the town then

-speed.
-"Alec, you and William here bring all those who are still
+went off at speed.
+“Alec, you and William here bring all those who

-alive to the church.
+are still alive to the church.
 It's the biggest building.
-We can set up a field
+We can set up

-but in the end it took him, too.
+flock, but in the end it took him, too.
 A good man.
-Served his people and went
+He served his people

 her in a blanket, and carried her carefully out of the house and across